If you are interested in trying your hand at making cheese, ricotta is a great one to try first.

 Cow or goat milk may be used to make this homemade ricotta recipe.

-More Homemade Cheese Recipes to Try
+More Homemade Cheese Recipes!

-- Cheese Making: Common Problems and Solutions.
+- Cheesemaking Common Problems and Solutions

-- Perfect Probiotic Cottage Cheese
+- Probiotic, Whole Milk Cottage Cheese

-- How to Make Yogurt Cheese.
+- How to Make Yogurt Cheese

-- How to Make Quark
+- Homemade Quark

 same queston as janette made the whey cream cheese tastes so sour should it?thx